EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

 You prove sustained national or international acclaim and that your achievements have been recognized in your field of expertise by submitting evidence of a one-time achievement or by meeting 3 of the 10 evidentiary criteria listed above.

-If you have any questions over anything discussed on this page, feel free to contact me directly at contact@ashoorilaw.com.
-I’m very responsive via email and would be happy to answer your questions.
+If you have any questions over anything discussed on this page, feel free to contact me directly at contact@ashoorilaw.com for a consultation.
+I’m very responsive via email and would be happy to discuss your case.
+I’m Michael Ashoori, Esq., and I’m the founder of Ashoori Law, a Los Angeles–based immigration law firm focused on helping professionals and entrepreneurs get visas to the United States.

 I’m Michael Ashoori, Esq. and I’m the founder of Ashoori Law, a Los Angeles based immigration law firm focused on helping professionals and entrepreneurs get visas to the United States.